jax-ml/jax/docs/401/cute-dsl.md

 rehydrated_sym = export.deserialize(blob_sym)

-# Call with different shapes — no recompilation needed.
+# Call with different shapes, all from the same serialized blob.
 # The same serialized blob works for any (M, N) where M*N is a
 # multiple of the kernel's block size (256).
 for shape in [(512, 256), (1024, 512), (2048, 1024)]: